chips-blockchain/bet/README.md

 #### step6 :-  Playing
 Now we have everything ready to play.
 All you need to just connect to player backend from GUI and play.
 [Lets play](./docs/protocol/player_gui.md)

+***NOTE: Irrespective of whichever approach you follow in setting up the nodes, the steps3-6 remains same.***

 ### Approach2 :- Compiling the repos from scratch